 Charles H. (1909-1997) and Margaret M. Dyson (1911-1990) started the Dyson Foundation in 1957 to serve as a vehicle for family giving.
 Some years later, when Charles, or Charlie as he was known, was asked why he and his wife had begun the foundation, he replied that he and Margaret “were making a little more money than we expected” and that “we were not giving away as much as we felt we should.”

 Known as much for his community service as his business acumen, Charlie was a well-respected philanthropist and fundraiser for the many organizations that were beneficiaries of his largesse.
-His wife, Margaret, was his constant partner in all of his endeavors for over 50 years, from weighing in on his business transactions to making her mark on their philanthropic activities.
+His wife, Margaret, whom he married in 1941, was a partner in all of Charlie’s endeavors, from weighing in on his business transactions to making her mark on their philanthropic activities.
 Together they raised four children: John (b.
 1943), Rob (b.
 1946), Anne (1947-2000) and Peter (1951-2016).

-When the Foundation was started in 1957, there were only about 4,000 foundations in the United States; today there are over 86,000.
-Headquartered in Millbrook, New York (Dutchess County), the Dyson Foundation has awarded over $349 million in grants since its founding to organizations large and small, national and local, in the Mid-Hudson Valley and beyond.
+When the Dyson Foundation was started in 1957, there were only about 4,000 foundations in the United States; today there are over 86,000.
+Since its founding, the Foundation has paid out over $359 million in grants to organizations large and small, national and local, in the Mid-Hudson Valley and beyond.
 The Dyson Foundation’s current grantmaking includes a significant grants program in the Mid-Hudson Valley of New York State that seeks to improve the quality of life in the region, create opportunities and support for economically disadvantaged individuals and families, and strengthen the nonprofit sector.
 The Dyson Foundation also supports a number of organizations and causes that are tied to Dyson family interests.
-Its assets currently stand at approximately $204 million.
+Its assets currently stand at approximately $205 million.
 In 2016, the Dyson Foundation awarded grants totaling more than $14 million.